fleming79/ipylab/README.md

 ### VS code debugging

-A config file is included to debug ipylab with Firefox.
+A config file is included to debug ipylab with Firefox or Chrome.

 ## Related projects